alvyynm/kwazii-zendesk-integration/docs/integrating-kwazii-search-zendesk.md

 3. Once you're in the API Keys section, select the **Add** button.
 4. In the pop-up, enter the name of the key for easy identification.
    ![02-kwazii-api](/images/02-kwazii-api.png)
 5. Click **OK**.
-After that, Kwazii will instantly generate an API key with the name that you chose.
+After that, Kwazii will instantly generate an API key with your chosen name.
    ![03-kwazii-api](/images/03-kwazii-api.png)

 To copy the API key, click the **Copy** icon.
 Like any other API key, please handle it with care.
 The first rule is to never hardcode API keys in your code.
 In JavaScript, the standard solution to hide your API keys is to store them as key-value pairs in .env files: